 And here is a little hint you probably are not aware of: If you have a board with epoxy resin that is starting to yellow, you can grab one of those reddish scotch brite pads and give the board a light one over.
 It takes a very small amount of the surface resin away that has been yellowed by the sun’s UV rays.
 Your board will brighten up giving it an almost new look.
 Don’t worry though, it would take hundreds of times doing this to do any damage to the board, getting through all the resin and into the weave of the cloth.
 You would only need to do it once in a blue moon to make it feel fresh again.
 This won’t affect the performance in any way good or bad, it’ll just make the board look a little newer.

 And the last couple of points…don’t ride your board all the way into the beach, running your fins into the sand.
 Why compromise your fin boxes and risk loosing a fin in the process.

 Be aware of that tempting shore break closeout section you want to hit to impress the girls getting rays on the beach.
 Chances are they are more concerned about their tan and wouldn’t even notice you anyways.

-And wear a leash.
-The last thing you want do it loose your board and have it roll up onto the rocks repeatedly waiting for you to get to it.
+And wear a surf leash.
+The last thing you want to do is lose your board and have it roll up onto the rocks repeatedly waiting for you to get to it.
 Or even worse into some innocent kids head where not only will you damage your board, you can do some serious damage to that poor kids as well.